apache/flink-web/docs/content/posts/2025-09-19-release-cdc-3.5.0.md

 ## Transform Enhancement

-* [FLINK-38079] Enhance precision support for DATE and TIME types to improve temporal handling in built-in and user-defined functions..
+* FLINK-38079] Enhance precision support for DATE and TIME types to improve temporal handling in built-in and user-defined functions.

 ## Incremental Source Framework